hovel/pybbm/README.txt

 =============

-The main point in development of pybb is to build it so it could be *easly* integrated to existing django based site.
+The main point in development of pybb is to build it so it could be *easily* integrated to existing django based site.
 This mean:

 * pybb does not provide features like user registration, password restoring.
   It does not provide authentication page.
 You should use your favorite